Aaryan-Bhardwaj/RL_Self-Driving-Car-main/README.md

 6. Run using command <br>&nbsp;&nbsp;&nbsp;python gui.py
 7. For testing the RL agent, Open config.py, uncomment the lines 21, 22 & 23 and comment the lines 16, 17 & 18.
 8. Run using command <br>&nbsp;&nbsp;&nbsp;python gui.py

+## Plot
+1. Run the plot.m file in matlab.
+2. The file accepts the 3 txt files - avgVel.txt, brakeCount.txt, rewards.txt as inputs and will plot the three corresponding values w.r.t episodes.